karmacoma/lisk-rake/README.md

 ***

-### Updating CryptiKit
+### Updating LiskRake

 * To update an existing installation to the latest stable release:

 ```
-cd cryptikit
+cd lisk-rake
 bash update.sh
 ```

 > NOTES:
 > 1. The existing configuration file will be copied to: config.bak.
-CryptiKit will then copy any pre-configured servers and accounts over to the newly downloaded config.yml file.
+LiskRake will then copy any pre-configured servers and accounts over to the newly downloaded config.yml file.
-> 2. If you encounter any issues when updating from an older version of CryptiKit.
+> 2. If you encounter any issues when updating from an older version of LiskRake.
 Please try running ```rvm implode``` followed by entering ```yes```.
-Then execute ```. install.sh``` to perform a fresh installation (your CryptiKit configuration will be preserved).
+Then execute ```. install.sh``` to perform a fresh installation (your LiskRake configuration will be preserved).

 ***